Medically Reviewed by Christine Mikstas, RD, LD on December 02, 2022

 Flaxseeds, Flaxseed Oil, and Other Seeds

 Flaxseeds have high amounts of ALA omega-3s.
 But you have to grind them right before you eat them to get the benefits.
 Some ground flaxseeds come in special packaging to preserve the fatty acids.
 Flaxseed oil is another good source of this omega-3.
 Poppy, pumpkin, and sesame seeds also have plant-based omega-3s, but in much smaller amounts.
 Try tossing them into oatmeal, breads, and salads.

 Grocery shelves are full of foods made from soybeans: tofu, miso, tempeh, soy milk, and edamame.
 Soy products have many benefits, including the plant-based fatty acid ALA.
 Swap soy-based vegetable protein for ground meat in chili, add edamame to your casserole and stir fries, use soy milk in smoothies, and snack on roasted soybeans to boost omega-3s.

 Pantry staples such as bread, cereal, and pasta are now available with added omega-3s, a way to let people eat fatty acids at every meal.
 It’s a good idea, though, to get at least some omega-3s in whole foods such as fish, flaxseed, soybeans, nuts, and greens.

 Most Americans don’t get enough omega-3s in their diets.
 It’s best to get them from foods, but supplements may help fill in the gaps.
 You can choose from fish oil capsules or vegetarian-friendly supplements made from algae.
-Recommended daily doses vary from 500 milligrams to 3 grams, but ask your doctor about how much you should take.
+Recommended daily doses vary from 0.5 grams to 1.6 grams, but ask your doctor about how much you should take.
 If you take high doses of them along with a blood thinner, you may have a higher risk of bleeding.
 Too much omega-3 also can make some medications not work as well.